jaeyoungh1/jaeyoungh1/README.md

 ### Hi, my name is Jae Hwang! 🇰🇷🇺🇸

 I am a full-stack software engineer with a passion for creating and improving.
 I love coffee ☕️, cats 🐱, and corny jokes 🌽.
-UC Berkeley grad, BA in Molecular Cell Biology with an emphasis in Immunology.
+UC Berkeley grad, BA in Molecular Cell Biology with an emphasis in Immunology and Infectious Diseases.

 ***